Note: Only elvex Admin users have permissions to add AI providers.

 When adding Azure OpenAI, you will need to provide specific configuration details from your Azure portal in addition to the standard fields.

-Select Azure OpenAI: From the Provider dropdown menu, select Azure OpenAI
+Select Azure OpenAI from the Provider dropdown menu

 This typically follows the format: